 What is the best material to select for an outdoor blind – PVC or Mesh?

-All outdoor blinds offer shade and protection from wind, rain and insects.
-The best choice for you depends on many factors including how much shade protection or privacy you want to create.
-Our expert consultants will guide and advise you on how to select the right blinds for your needs.
+The best choice of outdoor blinds for you depends on many factors including how much shade protection or privacy you want to create for your outdoor living.
+At Dynamic Home Enhancements, our team of expert consultants will guide and advise you on how to select the right blinds for your needs.

-PVC Outdoor Blinds PVC blinds offer maximum weather protection providing a full physical barrier against wind, rain and insects.
-They are great for year-round use keeping the winds out in the cooler months and offer great shade protection throughout summer.
-They offer full visibility and can be tinted for added privacy.
+In short, PVC Outdoor Blinds offer maximum weather protection, they are great for year-round use keeping the winds out in the cooler months and offer shade protection throughout summer.
+With PVC blinds, you can have full visibility and tinted for added privacy.

 Do you offer motorised outdoor blinds?

-The DHE group prides itself on offering a wide choice of premium blinds, fabrics, colours and control options.
-Our standard blinds are spring loaded for easy operation, but for the ultimate in ease and convenience, your blinds can be fully automated.
-Outdoor blinds can be battery powered, or mains connected and are deployed via wall mounted switch or remote control for effortless operation.
+The DHE group prides itself on offering a wide choice of premium electric outdoor blinds, fabrics, colours and control options.
+They are spring-loaded for easy operation.
+Outdoor blinds can be battery-powered, or mains connected and are deployed via a wall-mounted switch or remote control for effortless operation.

 How long does it take to measure up for outdoor blinds?

-Please allow between 30 minutes to an hour for our consultants to guide you through your choices and measure up for the perfect custom made blind.
-Professional and knowledgeable our consultants can help and advise you on the best blinds for your outdoor area and can even recommend the best colours to match your existing décor.
+Please allow between 30 minutes to an hour for our consultants to guide you through your choices and measure up for the perfect custom-made outdoor blind.
+Professional and knowledgeable consultants can help and advise you on the best blinds for your outdoor area and can even recommend the best colours to match your existing décor.

 Can outdoor blinds be used on a balcony?